Tshikume/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type is a script to print iamfile in the /tmp directory 13-symbolic_link is a script that crates a symbolic link 14-copy_html is a script that copies all html files from current to parent directory
+12-file_type is a script to print iamfile in the /tmp directory 13-symbolic_link is a script that crates a symbolic link 14-copy_html is a script that copies all html files from current to parent directory 0-iam_betty is a script that switches the current user to the user betty